melsomino/uni/README.md

 # Terms

-*attribute* – name with optional value.

 *name* – string, containing any number of any characters.
+Empty string is also valid name.

 *value* – string, like name, or ordered list or string.

-Value is optional and can be missed.
+*attribute* – name with optional value.

 *element* – list of attributes and child elements.